Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Quantization

+By postulate, $\mathcal{H}\equiv \mathbf{NE}_{P}^{Sp\,(8,\C)}$ models the kinematical quantum Hilbert space, and gauge equivalence classes of state vectors represent physical states.
+It must be emphasized that $\mathcal{H}$ does not necessarily coincide with the \emph{physical} Hilbert space $\mathcal{H}_D$ generated by the assumed dynamical group $G_D$.\cite{LA1} In our case, the dynamical group is $Sp(8,\R)$ so eventually a suitable sub-representation must be identified.

-and complete $\mathcal{H}$ with respect to the associated norm.
-Then $\mathcal{H}$ can be identified with the quantum Hilbert space.
-Accordingly, $\mathcal{H}_Q$ represents the physical Hilbert space.
-Note that this induced urep is not irreducible in general. \begin{remark} The induction game can be played on the intermediate vector bundle $(\mathcal{I},Sp\,(8,\R)/U(4), pr,\mathcal{W}_{(\Bold{\mu})}\,,U(4))$ where $Sp\,(8,\R)/U(4)$ can be interpreted as a phase space.
-Non-trivial cross sections will exist for vanishing Euler class, and a $2$-form on the space of sections can be defined in the usual way in terms of the non-degenerate $2$-form on the base space.
-However, since the elements of $\mathfrak{Z}:=\mathfrak{Z}_+\oplus\mathfrak{Z}_-$ do not all commute, $\mathrm{exp}\,\mathfrak{z}\,(\mathcal{W}_{(\Bold{\mu})})$ does not yield a compatible foliation of $\mathcal{I}$.
-Consequently, the relationship between $\breve{\psi}$ and $\psi$ that allowed identification of the Hilbert space with the space of smooth cross sections no longer makes physical sense, i.e. generically more than one cross section is associated with an orbit of $\mathrm{exp}\,\mathfrak{z}$.
+\begin{remark} Alternatively, the induction game can be played on the intermediate vector bundle $(\mathcal{I},Sp\,(8,\C)/U(4,\C), pr,\mathcal{W}_{(\Bold{\mu})}\,,U(4,\C))$ where $Sp\,(8,\C)/U(4,\C)$ can be interpreted as a complex phase space.
+Non-trivial cross sections exist for vanishing Euler class, and a $2$-form on the space of sections can be defined in the usual way in terms of the non-degenerate $2$-form on the base space.
+However, since the elements of $\mathfrak{Z}:=\mathfrak{Z}_+\oplus\mathfrak{Z}_-$ do not all commute, $\mathrm{exp}\{\mathfrak{z}\}(\mathcal{W}_{(\Bold{\mu})})$ does not yield a compatible foliation of $\,\mathcal{I}$.
+Consequently, the relationship between the principal bundle and associated vector bundle that allows identification of the Hilbert space with the space of smooth cross sections on the associated bundle no longer makes physical sense:\emph{\cite{LA1}} Generically, more than one cross section is associated with an orbit of $\mathrm{exp}\{\mathfrak{z}\}$.
 To remedy the situation, it is enough to pick any ten commuting elements in $\mathfrak{Z}$; thus defining a ``polarization" on the phase space which in turn induces a compatible foliation. \end{remark}